Bobby Nongbet

-Bobby Lyngdoh Nongbet (born 11 November 1981) is a Indian professional football manager.
-He is current manager of I-League 2 club Shillong Lajong.
+Bobby Lyngdoh Nongbet (born 11 November 1981) is an Indian professional football manager.

 Coaching career

 Youth coach

 Bobby Nongbet began his career as youth coach at Shillong Lajong and Royal Wahingdoh.
 In 2015, Nonbget passed AFC 'A' certification course.

 Shillong Lajong

 Nongbet was appointed as the head coach for 2017–18 I-League season.
+In 2022, he returned to Shillong Lajong in the same post.
+He guided the team in 2022–23 I-League 2, earned promotion to the 2023–24 I-League, thereby securing promotion into India's second tier after a gap of 4 years.
+I-League began in November, in which his team began the campaign with a 1–1 draw against Mohammedan Sporting on 3 November.